top of page

 Preparation

 1. Preheat the oven to 350.
-Liberally butter the bottom of a 10-inch cast iron skillet or the entirety of a 10-inch baking pan.
+Liberally butter the bottom of a 10-inch cast iron skillet or the entirety of a 10-inch baking pan, ideally a spring-form pan.

-2. Place the flour, salt, baking soda, and baking powder in a small bowl, stirring to combine; set aside.
+2. Place the flour, salt, baking soda, and baking powder for the cake in a small bowl, stirring to combine; set aside.

 3. Place all the topping ingredients in a medium bowl and mix well to make a crumbly dough; set aside.